jpiw/sctpdrv/README.txt

 from http://wix.sourceforge.net

-To build the installer package launch a Command Prompt, change to the directory containing this README file, and run "makerelease.bat".
+To build the installer package launch a Command Prompt, change to the directory containing this README file, and run "dobuild.cmd".
 The installer MSI files should be created in "wix\en-us" and "wix\ja-jp" directories.
 --------------------------------------------------------------------------------